dnegvesky/achilles-doc-test/docs/software.md

 One advantage to the Yocto build is that at the end of the build process, you have a complete image ready to copy to the Achilles eMMC.
 A disadvantage is that the intial build time can be long (over an hour depending on your host build system).
 Subsequent builds complete much faster, as only required tasks will run (e.g. no need to fetch source code again).
 Also, customizing the Yocto BSP layer to your application requirements has a steep learning curve if you are not familiar with the Yocto/OpenEmbedded build system.

-1. If not already done in the **HARDWARE** section, open a system terminal console and create a working directory:
+1. If not already done in the **Hardware** section, open a system terminal console and create a working directory:

     ```bash
     mkdir -p ~/achilles && cd ~/achilles